Hilko113/e-ink-imageserver/README.md

 python app.py
 Once you see it running, you can stop it with Ctrl+C. The database is now initialized.

-7. Deployment for Production (using Gunicorn)
+Deployment for Production (using Gunicorn)
 Using the built-in Flask server is not suitable for production.
 Gunicorn is a robust WSGI server that can run the application reliably.
 The included imageserver.wsgi file is the entry point for Gunicorn.

 To run the server with Gunicorn:

-Bash

 # Navigate to the parent directory of your app
 cd /home/dietpi/imageserver